 What are some cheap foods to serve at a baby shower?

-What should I serve at a 2pm baby shower?
+What should I serve at a 2 pm baby shower?

 Your best option for a mid-afternoon baby shower will be light snacks, finger foods, beverages, and of course dessert!
-Don’t worry about serving a heavy meal as most people will have already eaten lunch by 2pm.
+Don’t worry about serving a heavy meal as most people will have already eaten lunch by 2 pm.

-Anticipate that each guest will sample 3-5 food items at are available at the baby shower.
+When hosting a baby shower, you should anticipate that each guest will sample 3-5 food items at are available at the baby shower.
 When in doubt, plan for a little extra food than what you think you’ll need.
 If you have leftovers, you can always send some home with people or easily freeze to enjoy at a later date!

 Do you have to provide food at a baby shower?

 You do not have to provide food at a baby shower.
-But the crucial factor in this decision to make it very clear to your attending guests that food will not be provided!
+But the crucial factor in this decision is to make it very clear to your attending guests that food will not be provided!
 A middle-of-the-road option could be that you only serve cake and punch.
 But again, be sure your guests are aware of that before arrival.
 You don’t want anyone to leave hangry!